peterkwells/dataportability/pages/theme-1-understanding-data.md

 ## Prototype
 ### Knowledge about what you eating

 DietScan helps your see and understand more about the food you eat.

 By using codes on shopping receipts, Diet Scan instantly fetches nutritional information for every item of food you’ve bought.

 ![Describe the image for those who have trouble seeing](http://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/dataportability.projectsbyif.com/Diet-Information_Mockup_12_3-2_v1.jpg)

 To understand your diet, Diet Scan analysing items to calculate what you and others ate.

 ![Describe the image for those who have trouble seeing](http://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/dataportability.projectsbyif.com/Diet-Information_Mockup_34_3-2_v1.jpg)

 [end_highlight]

 ## Summary of findings

+These findings describe the understanding and behaviours of the people we spoke to:

 ### People often aren’t aware of what data is held about them
 When we showed people the prototypes and discussed other services that they used, we found that many didn’t know what types of data service hold about them.
 This is important because people need to understand what information a service holds about them in order to make an informed decision about porting data.